Lawyer-Assisted Arbitration and/or Arbitration for the Self-Represented

 At the end, the decision rendered by the Arbitrator is called an arbitral award.
 The arbitral award must be in accordance with principles of law and equity.
 It is legally enforceable and subject to limited appeal rights to, and review by, the Courts.

-We offer lawyer assisted arbitration as well as arbitration for self represented individuals.
+We offer lawyer assisted arbitration as well as arbitration for self-represented individuals.